-Regional Leadership Course in First Aid and Risk Management for Cultural Heritage in Times of Crisis Dates: 4-31 October, 2016 Location: Sharjah, UAE in providing capacity building in the area of preventive conservation, risk mitigation and first aid to cultural heritage, this month-long training was devised with the specific learning objective of providing heritage conservation for professionals in the Arab region with the indepth knowledge and tools required to support their risk management efforts before, during, and after a crisis.
-With participants coming from war-stricken countries, where cultural
+Building on ICCROM-Sharjah's long experience in providing capacity building in the area of preventive conservation, risk mitigation and first aid to cultural heritage, this month-long training was devised with the specific learning objective of providing heritage conservation professionals in the Arab region with the indepth knowledge and tools required to support their risk management efforts before, during, and after a crisis.
+With participants coming from war-stricken countries, where cultural heritage had experienced an unprecedented wave of destruction, it was necessary to devise a professional leadership training programme for potential leaders that would enable them to create effective emergency task forces for managing risks to cultural heritage at national and regional levels.
+To this end, substantial time in class was spent on developing the participants teamwork and negotiation skills, as well as knowledge and application of international legislation for the protection of cultural heritage in times of crisis and emergencies.